Bristol Moth Control

 Wool and wool mix Carpets are most at risk.
 This is especially true in areas of high humidity like bathrooms and shower rooms.
 Because natural fibre carpets represent a significant investment, your carpets deserve a high level of protection.

-In many cases, only professional control methods and products can tackle carpet moth problems effectively.
+In many cases, only professional control methods and products can tackle moth problems effectively.
 Rapid control requires a variety of control methods used together.

 What Damage Can Carpet Moths Cause?